1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 d3.max(byActress, ƒ('values', 'length'))  //15
 ```

-[d3.nest](https://github.com/mbostock/d3/wiki/Arrays#-nest) takes a key function and an entries array, grouping the members of the entires by result of applying the key function.
+[d3.nest](https://github.com/mbostock/d3/wiki/Arrays#-nest) takes a key function and an entries array, grouping the members of the entries by result of applying the key function.
 An array of group objects is returned.
 Each has a `key` property, here the name of an actress, and an array of `values`, here an array of nominations.

-When passed multiple string arguments, `ƒ` converts each string into field accessor functions and returns their composition. `ƒ('values', 'length')` is equivalent to `ƒunction(d){ return d.values.length }); calling it with every group object and taking the max returns the most Best Actress nominations a single person has received.Calculating known summary statistics from your data - here Meryl's [15 Best Actress nominations](http://en.wikipedia.org/wiki/List_of_awards_and_nominations_received_by_Meryl_Streep#Academy_Awards) - is a great way of double checking your data and calculations.
+When passed multiple string arguments, `ƒ` converts each string into field accessor functions and returns their composition. `ƒ('values', 'length')` is equivalent to `function(d){ return d.values.length })` calling it with every group object and taking the max returns the most Best Actress nominations a single person has received.Calculating known summary statistics from your data - here Meryl's [15 Best Actress nominations](http://en.wikipedia.org/wiki/List_of_awards_and_nominations_received_by_Meryl_Streep#Academy_Awards) - is a great way of double checking your data and calculations.

-I'm curious about the relationship between number of previous nominations that nominees and actual actual winners have.
+I'm curious about the relationship between number of previous nominations that nominees and actual winners had.
 To get an overview of the data, I'll start by making an Amanda Cox style [record chart](http://flowingdata.com/2014/11/06/touchdown-passing-record/).
 To do that, each nomination needs information about the previous nominations the nominee had:

 ```javascript
 //count previous nominations